 The Australian Government provides support to Australian Apprentices with disability to help them to reach their full potential as skilled workers.
 A range of assistance is available including tutorial, mentoring and interpreting services as well as the Disabled Australian Apprentice Wage Support (DAAWS) incentive, which is paid to employers.

 Find out more and how to claim HERE.

-Can Do Training for people with disability
+Can Do Training for people with disability.